hadilq/Mastan/README.md

  - You get it, including all kind of spectrum, even it's ends!

 # Roadmap
- - Create a light root module.
  - Modularize.
  - Enforcing flat dependency graph by using DIP.
 All modules must have Input, Output contracts.
- - Apply Logic Tree Architect(LTA)
+ - Apply Logic Tree Architecture(LTA).
+ - It's laggy!
+Consider using @Stable on the `data classes`s.
  - Handle the errors properly.
  - Complete the features set.
  - Make it multiplatform.